 The “hidden” LCD of the Fujifilm X-Pro3 caused quite a stir upon release – it’s essentially a tilting LCD that’s upside-down, so you can’t easily check it while you’re shooting.
 This is designed to stop “chimping” (excessive checking of the screen between shots) and provide a purer, retro-style shooting experience.

-There isn’t a lot else to criticise here.
+There isn’t a lot else to criticize here.
 The X-Pro3 does have pretty limited 4K recording times, but if you are planning to buy a camera with a hidden LCD screen as your main video shooter, may we politely suggest not doing that.
 Otherwise, it’s just the fact that it’s pretty expensive.

 Read more: Fujifilm X-Pro3 review (opens in new tab)(opens in new tab)